Eclectic psychotherapy: Background

 Over the history of clinical psychology, many therapeutic approaches have been created as stand-alone methods.
 Eclectic psychotherapy, which involves using multiple therapeutic methods, attempts to avoid the dilemma of choosing one method by utilizing multiple approaches.

 Therapists may be trained in one particular method or theoretical orientation, but may shift to a more eclectic approach, adding other methods to their original training.
 A therapist can also be trained as eclectic.
 Psychotherapists-in-training are typically exposed to a variety of different methods and theories.

 Eclectic psychotherapy might include using a behavior modification approach for one symptom and a psychoanalytic approach for a second symptom.
 An eclectic psychotherapist may use one mode of treatment for one patient and a different one for another patient.

 Types

 Overview

 All of the following listed types of psychotherapies are different forms of eclectic psychotherapies.
 The decision to use or not use each form may be based upon therapist preference, patient preference or effectiveness for certain presenting problems.

 Brief

 Brief eclectic psychotherapy, as the name suggests, is a short-term form of psychotherapy using an eclectic approach.
 It often consists of a combination of cognitive-behavioral and psychodynamic approaches over a limited number of sessions, often sixteen or fewer.
 The term brief eclectic psychotherapy may be defined in several different ways, but is generally regarded as just short-term eclectic psychotherapy.
-One specific form of brief eclectic therapy is brief eclectic therapy for traumatic grief (BET-TG).
-Posttraumatic stress disorder (PTSD), major depressive disorder (MDD), and persistent complex bereavement disorder (PCBD) can all be treated with BEG-TG.
+One specific form of brief eclectic therapy is brief eclectic therapy for traumatic grief (BEP-TG).
+Posttraumatic stress disorder (PTSD), major depressive disorder (MDD), and persistent complex bereavement disorder (PCBD) can all be treated with BEP-TG.